 Japan is well-known around the world as one of the leading technological centers of Asia.
-From the Meiji Restoration, the government of modern Japan has since placed a great deal of focus on acquiring the latest scientific and manufacturing technology in order to turn Japan into an industrial and modernized nation.
-In the realm of education, the legacy of that period still lives on today as Japan attracts many international students to its engineering and science programs at leading universities.
+Since the Meiji Restoration, the government of modern Japan has placed a great focus on acquiring the latest scientific and manufacturing technology in order to turn Japan into an industrial and modernized nation.
+In the realm of education, the legacy of that period still lives on, as Japan attracts many international students to its engineering and science programs at leading universities.

 At the undergraduate level, while admittedly the University of Tokyo does not offer a full-fledged engineering program for international students in English, prospective students can choose to enroll in the Global Science Course focused on studying chemistry.